Grandma Brown's Baked Beans: History

 In 1937, Grandma Lulu Brown made large pots of baked beans during the Great Depression to be sold at local grocery stores.
 However, these beans were so popular that Lulu and Earl Brown, her husband, decided to expand to Oswego, New York.

-Over the years, the company was then known as Brown Whitney Brown (BWB), when Earl Brown died, and Richard Whitney joined the company, and soon after, a plant was established in Mexico, New York to process the large quantities of the beans.
+Over the years, the company was then known as Brown Whitney Brown (BWB), when Earl Brown died, Richard Whitney joined the company, and soon after, a plant was established in Mexico, New York to process the large quantities of the beans.